 I started with the island breeze paint color.

 Then I painted over the blue with watered down white paint.
+Of course, you can use any color that fits your decor.

-Step 2: (Optional) Upload the SVG file
+Step 1: Upload the SVG file

 Open up the file in Cricut Design space.